 Resignation and re-engagement

-There is no power under the Public Service Act 1999 and subordinate legislation for an agency to change an employee’s employment status from ongoing to non-ongoing.
+There is no power under the Public Service Act 1999 (the PS Act) or subordinate legislation for an agency to change an APS employee’s employment status from ongoing to non-ongoing.

 For ongoing APS employees at classifications below the SES, any non-ongoing engagement intended to allow the employee to access the Transition to Retirement arrangements will be subject to the PS Act and specific requirementsregarding non-ongoing employment set out in subordinate legislation, in particular the Directions and the Public Service Regulations.

 Page ID: 7002